LutherLau/rhythm_of_pingpong/README.md

 # rhythm_of_pingpong
-The simple pingpong game by pygame
+A simple pingpong game by pygame